bkimminich/AgileSoftwareDevelopmentInPractice/README.md

 ## Installation

 1. Checkout project and import into IDE of your choice
-2. Add libraries in /examples/lib to classpath
+2. Add libraries in /examples/lib to project classpath
 3. Done!